monfaredman/Irdnl/frontend/DESIGN_SYSTEM_GUIDE.md

 ## 📖 **Overview**

-The Liquid Glass Design System is a comprehensive, reusable design language for PersiaPlay.
+The Liquid Glass Design System is a comprehensive, reusable design language for irdnl.
 It provides:

 - **Consistent glass morphism** effects across all components
 - **Persian cultural elements** integrated seamlessly